jbenavidez/django-zappa/README.md

 # Django-Zappa
-Thisproject is used to show how to deploy an django app on aws lambda using zappa
+This project is used to show how to deploy an django app on aws lambda using zappa

 # Stack
 <ul>